iandryden/iandryden/README.md

 - 👋 Hi, I’m Ian Dryden

-- I am a Professor of Statistics at the University of Nottingham in the UK.

 - My main areas of research are: shape analysis, object data analysis, manifold-valued data analysis, high-dimensional data analysis, image analysis, and applications of statistics.

 - I obtained my PhD from the University of Leeds in 1989 and I have taught and carried out research at the University of Nottingham, University of South Carolina, University of Leeds and University of Chicago.
 I was Head of School of Mathematical Sciences, University of Nottingham from 2014-2018.